rosedj1/CMSOfficeHours/UF/HiPerGator.md

 python script.py  # This must implement `multiprocessing`.
 ```

-### Some terms
+### Computing Terms

 - **Process**: A completely different program.
 Effectively runs in its own Python interpreter.
-  -
-- asdf

-Can do parallel applications:
+You can do parallel applications:

 - OpenMP, Threaded, Pthreads applications
 - all cores on ONE server, shared memory
 - CAN'T talk to other servers